-This Networking for Community Based Inclusive Development (CBID) Training Package has been devised in line with, and draws on, the World Health Organization (WHO) Guidelines on Community Based Rehabilitation (CBR) and the United Nations Convention on the Rights of Persons with Disabilities (UN CRPD).
+This training for Organisations of Persons with Disabilities (OPDs) has been developed to draw on and complement a comprehensive Community Based Inclusive Development Training Package (CBID TP).
+It was devised in line with the World Health Organisation (WHO) Guidelines on Community Based Rehabilitation (CBR) and the United Nations Convention on the Rights of Persons with Disabilities (UN CRPD).
 The Norwegian Association of Disabled (NAD) funded its development.

-This CBID Training Package was developed with the aim of facilitating the mainstreaming of disability issues in all sectors.
-CBID is a rights-based and development-oriented approach to enhance the quality of life for persons with disabilities and their families.
-The approach aims to ensure their right to inclusion and active participation in their families and communities through the programmes, networking and collaboration of a range of stakeholders.
+This CBID Training Package was developed with the aim of facilitating the mainstreaming of disability issues in all sectors to achieve the rights of persons with disabilities.
+CBID is a rightsbased and development-oriented approach to enhance the quality of life for persons with disabilities and their families.
+The approach aims to ensure their inclusion and active participation in their families and communities.

-The need to develop a comprehensive training package was identified to train personnel from various disciplines and service providers and to orient decision makers at all levels on strategies for promoting disability as an integral component of development at national, regional, district and community levels.
+The need to develop a comprehensive training package was identified to train personnel from various disciplines and service providers and to orient decision makers at all levels on strategies for promoting disability as an integral component of development at national, provincial, district and community levels.
+This package focuses on the roles of OPDs in CBID.